China - U.S. Export Controls China - U.S. Export Controls

 Western Regional Office Tel: (949) 660-0144 Fax: (949) 660-9347 ECDOEXS@bis.doc.gov

-Exporters are also urged to check lists identifying specific end users (persons, companies and entities) that are under U.S. Government sanctions or for whom export licenses or other authorization may be required.
-Information on these lists, which include the Entity List, Denied Persons List, Unverified List, Specially Designated Nationals List, and Debarred List.
+Exporters are also urged to check lists identifying specific end users (persons, companies and entities) that are under U.S. government sanctions or for whom export licenses or other authorization may be required.
+Information on these lists, which include the Entity List, Denied Persons List, Unverified List, Specially Designated Nationals List, and Debarred List, is available on the BIS website.

 A consolidation of export screening lists of the Departments of Commerce, State, and the Treasury can be found online.
 Exporters who engage in unauthorized transactions with listed parties may themselves become subject to administrative and/or criminal penalties.